Blog

 What is a tack cloth

-A tack cloth is a specialty wiping rag designed to pick up loose debris or dust particles, typically before painting or staining.
-Trimaco’s SuperTuff Tack Cloth is made with loosely woven cotton gauze infused with hydrocarbon resin and plasticizer which gives it a sticky or “tacky” texture.
+A tack cloth is a special type of wiping rag designed to remove loose dust and debris before painting or staining.
+Tack cloths, like Trimaco’s SuperTuff Tack Cloth, are made from loosely woven cotton gauze infused with a sticky substance called hydrocarbon resin.
+This gives the cloth its “tacky” texture, perfect for picking up tiny particles that could ruin your paint job.

 How to use tack cloths while painting

 The heavy duty stickiness of a tack cloth may not always be necessary for home improvement or woodworking projects.
 Microfiber cloths, such as Trimaco’s Wonder Rags are an excellent, lint free option.
-Cleaning sprays and supplies are also great alternatives to remove dirt and dust particles.
+Simple household cleaning sprays are also great alternatives to remove dirt and dust particles.
 Be sure to explore Trimaco’s full line of wiping products, for all painting and staining needs!

 Lauren Kerns